Home

 by Fr.
 Tommy Lane

-Do you have a dog at home?
-If you do I’m sure your dog knows the following rules must be obeyed.
+Do you have a dog?
+If you do, I’m sure your dog knows the following rules must be obeyed.
 The refuse-collector is not stealing our belongings.
 I must not stand straight up when I am lying under the coffee table.
-My head does not belong in the fridge.
+My head does not belong in the refrigerator.
 What do you think of the following rules for eating chocolate?
-We should eat more fruit; chocolate-coated raisins, cherries, and orange slices all count as fruit, so eat as many as you want.
+We should eat more fruit: chocolate-coated raisins, cherries, and orange slices all count as fruit, so eat as many as you want.
 We are supposed to eat a balanced diet so eating equal amounts of white and dark chocolate is a balanced diet.

-The dog learned rules from the family with whom he lived.
-On the other hand, the rules for chocolate were twisting reason in order to allow one’s desires/feelings to be satisfied.
+The dog learned rules from the family.
+On the other hand, the rules for chocolate were twisting reason in order to allow one’s desires to be satisfied.
 What about our journey through life?
 How do we know how to live?
-Do we follow any twisted rules allowing us merely to indulge our desires/feelings?
-If we grew up in a desert island where the faith had never arrived we would still know some basic rights from wrongs.
-We call this Natural law.
-Natural Law would help us to make decisions about right and wrong, even if we had no faith, e.g. not to take the life of another.
-Even if we grew up in a desert island where the faith had not arrived, we would have a conscience though not fully developed, and natural law would help us make decisions about living.
+Do we follow any twisted rules allowing us merely to indulge our desires?
+If we grew up on a desert island where the faith had never arrived, we would still know some basic rights from wrongs.
+We call this the Natural Law.
+Natural Law would help us to make decisions about right and wrong, even if we had no faith, e.g., not to take the life of another.
+Even if we grew up in a desert island where the faith had not arrived, we would have a conscience though not fully developed, and Natural Law would help us make decisions about living.

-1. A son or daughter of God is one who worships God alone and does not worship other things such as pop idols, sports stars, money, possessions, sex, flashy cars as no 1 in their lives.
+1. A son or daughter of God worships God alone and does not worship other things such as pop idols, sports stars, money, possessions, sex, flashy cars as # 1 in their lives.
+God comes first, and not only first because we worship only God.

 2. A son or daughter of God does not take the name of God in vain because a son or daughter of God loves God so much that he or she would not want to hurt God and disrespect God by disrespecting God’s name.